Nebraska

 Has your state reviewed standards for alignment to the science of reading?

 Yes.
-Nebraska’s Revised 2021 College- and Career-Ready Standards for English Language Arts have an updated K-5 Foundations of Reading strand that has a much stronger alignment to the science of reading than prior (2014) standards.
+Nebraska’s Revised 2021 College- and Career-Ready Standards for English Language Arts have an updated K-5 Foundations of Reading strand that has a much stronger alignment to the science of reading than legacy standards.

-The NDE has also provided a Key Instructional Shifts for ELA that defines the roles of educators in providing instruction that is aligned to the standards and evidence-based practices.
+The NDE has also provided a supplement to the standards: Key Instructional Shifts for English Language Arts, that defines the roles of school leaders, teachers, and students in foundational reading development, text complexity, balancing literary and informational text types, and explicit writing practices.

 Please describe any other standards work related to the science of reading with links, where applicable